rsandor/Solace/game/skills/persuasion/help/persuasion.help.md

   duration, and penalties scale with skill level.
 * [Level 50] `Calm` (60s cooldown, 15% SP)
   On success the player calms an aggressive mobile down granting it the `docile` debuff for 60-300s.
-While under the effects of the debuff the mobile will not be aggressive towards any players.
+While under the effects of the debuff the mobile's aggressiveness is reduced by 50-100% (scales with skill level).
 * [Level 85] `Dishearten` (30s cooldown, 35% SP)
   The player slings insults that shake a target mobile to its very core.
 On success the mobile gains the `distraught` debuff for 4-8s.
 While under